Casco-Bay-Studios/SpaceVision3000/README.md

 **SpaceVision 3000** is a compact desktop visualizer for various space-related data and imagery using ESP32, APIs, and wifi.

-This project uses a PCB that was originally for a diferent project, namely https://github.com/supermakesomething/mini-video-player
+This project uses a PCB that was originally for a different project, namely https://github.com/supermakesomething/mini-video-player

 I wired up a few of them but then decided to try out some of the ESP32's other functions, like WIfi connectivity, and using APIs to collect data from the internet.